BRIEF-India estimates 2017/18 total expenditure at 21.47 trln rupees

 * March quarter net profit 37 million rupees versus profit 7.6 million rupees year ago

-Feb 1 India estimates its total expenditure for 2017/18 at 21.47 trillion rupees, the country's finance minister said on Wednesday.
+Feb 1 India estimates its total expenditure for 2017/18 at 21.47 trln rupees, the country's finance minister said on Wednesday.

 * March quarter net profit 37 million rupees versus profit 7.6 million rupees year ago